rio de janeiro Christ the Redeemer

 Conclusion

 The Christ the Redeemer has risen to embody the pride of Rio de Janeiro and the country of Brazil.
 Still, the fact of the matter is that it is not only a marvel of modern engineering and artistic achievement.
 The city’s monumental figure and the picture-perfect scenery mean that it should be seen by those who come to Rio.
 The enormous statue of Jesus Christ is found on the top of Corcovado Mountain, and from here, one can see the entire city.
-The statue was finished in 1931, and it is an excellent work of art and engineering as well as a symbol of Christianity and a cultural symbol of Brazil.
+The statue was completed in 1931, and it is an excellent work of art and engineering, as well as a symbol of Christianity and a cultural icon of Brazil.

 Leave a Reply